Rita, Sue and Bob Too: Critical reception

 "In the play, Rita winds up having a baby and marrying Bob.
 Her friendship with Sue falls apart, though she names her daughter after her.
 At the very end, Sue’s mother and Bob’s ex wife come together in solidarity, the former declaring: “All fellas do the dirty on you sometime or other.
 Only let them come on your conditions and stick to them.
 Don’t let them mess you around.”
 But the film ends differently – with a kind of punch line, though it is unclear whom the joke’s on.
 In the final scene, Bob literally jumps back into bed with both Rita and Sue."Nonetheless, the success of the film revived Dunbar's plays.
 The film has also amassed a cult following for its unblinking look at the working class in northern England, as well as for its 1980s style and fashions.
 Film Inquiry said "it contains no real plot, to speak of, essentially riding the beats of any story that deals with extra-marital affairs.
 But it is in the treatment of the people it follows that the film scores a hat trick."
 Starburst Magazine said that "At i [sic] heart, though, there is a refreshingly frank and honest, not to mention amusingly real representation of how awkward and believable the reality of sexual experiences can be..."

-The Film Magazine wrote of the film in 2020: "Mostly it's the humour that keeps Rita, Sue and Bob Too from becoming sordid – the sex in the film truly is the least sexy sex of all time.
-In one scene, Rita shouts 'It's like a frozen sausage' and complains that she's bored.
-Although clearly morally wrong, the humour passes off the issue of a (supposedly) 26 year old married man sleeping with two 15 year old school children as something that just seems to happen for children of such backgrounds, the comedy pierced by a sadness that haunts the film for its entire runtime."
+On the review aggregator website Rotten Tomatoes, 80% of 5 critics' reviews are positive.
+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 12 critics, indicating "generally favorable" reviews.

 In 2024, Kate Muir of The Times called the film "a high-octane hit of comic teenage energy...[with a] mostly unspoken layer of social commentary".

-Adaptations

-From 2017, until at least 2019, the Out Of Joint theatre company toured with a production of the play.

-In June 2019, Rita, Sue and Andrea Too was adapted for BBC Radio 4.
+Rita, Sue and Andrea Too

+In June 2019, BBC Radio 4 broadcast the play Rita, Sue and Andrea Too.
+The play dramatises the life and career of writer Andrea Dunbar, whose own experiences were partly the basis for her original plays The Arbor (1980) and Rita, Sue and Bob Too (1982), both of which were the basis for the 1987 film.